A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Experiments

-One interesting observation is that for any fixed $d$ and $n$, the parallel efficiency increases as the No.CPUs increases, peaks at somewhere in between, then gradually decreases as No.CPUs goes up to 2048 CPUs (See efficiency plot in Figure~\ref{fig6}).
-Mathematically, this optimum can be found by maximizing \emph{efficiency}$=1/(1+k2^k(n-k)^d)$, i.e., minimizing $k2^k(n-k)^d$ over $k$.
+One interesting observation is that for any fixed $d$ and $n$, the parallel efficiency increases as the No.CPUs increases, peaks at somewhere in between, then gradually decreases as No.CPUs goes up to 2048 CPUs (see efficiency plot in Figure~\ref{varynplot}).
+Mathematically, this optimum can be found by maximizing \emph{efficiency}$=\frac{2(d+1)2^n}{5(d+1)2^n+k(n-k)^d2^k}$, i.e., minimizing $k(n-k)^d2^k$ over $k$.
 Solving this optimization problem yields $k^*=n(\ln2+1)/(\ln2+1+d)\approx 1.7n/(d+1.7)$.
 Plugging in $n=25$ and $d=4$ yields $k^*=7.5\approx 8$, i.e., $2^{k^*}\approx256$ cores.
 Plugging in $n=23$ and $d=4$ yields $k^*=6.8\approx 7$, i.e., $2^{k^*}\approx128$ cores.
-All these results perfectly consist with the observations in Figure 6.
-This provides a piece of solid experimental evidence for \textbf{Theorem 3}.
-Further, this optimum $k^*$ is proportional to $n$, i.e., the optimal efficiency is achieved by using larger number of cores when problem becomes larger.
-This suggests our ParaREBEL algorithm scales quite well with respect to the problem size $n$.
+All these results consist exactly with the observation in Figure~\ref{varynplot}.
+This provides another piece of solid experimental evidence for Theorem~\ref{maintheorem}.
+Further, this optimum $k^*$ is proportional to $n$, i.e., the optimal \emph{efficiency} will be achieved by using larger number of cores when problem becomes larger.
+This suggests our ParaREBEL algorithm scales very well with respect to the problem size $n$.